liaochenlanruo/pgcgap/docs/index.md

 - V1.0.14
   - The relative_abundances of flags among strains will not be called while the strain number is less than two.

+- V1.0.15
+  - Fixed the error of function "Assess" in module "ACC".